 - Modernist planting to separate the zones

 - Shady planting area

 Hidden Seating Terrace

 I designed a raised rendered bed that would act as a seating area at the back left of the garden.
 This would help give the feeling of privacy when sat out in the garden.
 It also allowed for some serious mood lighting in the evening with build in lights in the paving.
 Nice!
-This area was going to be paved in the same consistent dark grey granite as the paths.
+This area was going to be paved in the same consistent grey porcelain as the paths.
 This was key to the cohesion of the garden.
 Keeping the materials consistent throughout the garden helps bind it together and give it a nested feel.

-I used gorgeous grey granite paving to give a real solid design feel to the garden hard landscaping.
+I used gorgeous grey porcelain stone paving to give a real solid design feel to the garden hard landscaping.
 I then used cobbles in the gravel bed with grasses, an Acer and Corten steel bowls which would be filled full of water.
 This was to attract the birds and help give that Asian inspired feel of Buddhism where the connection to water is profound.
 I was careful not to use too many materials to keep the theme strong.
 The use of repetition in the planting also helps with design in ensuring all the zones connect to one another.
 Carex and grasses are used to connect zones and add calm to the garden.